 In Spring 2017 he released the “Live at Common Grounds” mini album recorded with Ted Fordney at Common Grounds Meeting Room in Northport Florida, as a stopgap between albums.

-He has continued writing and performing and has just completed , new studio recordings , recorded partly in Florida , and partly in Mexico..
+He continued writing and performing and completed , an album of new studio recordings , recorded partly in Florida , and partly in Mexico..
 The album “Harvey” was released in May 2018.
 It’s a return to a much more electric album with a Rock/Pop feel, compared to his previous solo albums , harking back to the Ulterior Motives days.

 2019 saw a return to the UK full time , and a recent move to Dorstone in Herefordshire near the Welsh Border.

 2020 saw the release of a back to the roots collection of New, and a few old ,Acoustic songs on the “Wildflowers” album.
 The album release was delayed by the impact of the pandemic but became available on streaming and download sites as well as a limited edition of CD’s in October.